 - Better Comfort: Oral appliances made at our sleep apnea dental office are designed to fit perfectly while delivering a quality night of sleep.
 Most of our patients note that oral appliance therapy is far more comfortable, especially when pitted against a CPAP.

 - Reduce Noise: Since wearing an oral appliance produces no noise whatsoever, partners or spouses sharing a bed with patients have nothing to worry about since they will not be disturbed by their CPAP machine.

 - Designed for On-the-Go: CPAP machines are incredibly bulky, which means most patients will inevitably leave them at home every time they need to travel.
 If the patient is constantly on-the-go, they may find it difficult to get quality sleep outside of their own home.
-Since oral appliances are pocket-sized, it can fit into anyone’s luggage!
+Since oral appliances are pocket-sized, they can fit into anyone’s luggage!

 Who Could Benefit from an Oral Appliance?